-Courtney Curtis-Ives focuses her practice on defending professionals in malpractice actions, with an emphasis on representing other lawyers.
+Courtney Curtis-Ives focuses her practice on defending professionals in malpractice actions, with an emphasis on representing both large and small law firms.
 Prior to joining the firm, Ms. Curtis-Ives was a co-founder of a boutique litigation firm in downtown Los Angeles, where her cases included claims for fraud, breach of fiduciary duty, breach of contract, trade secret misappropriation, rights of publicity, copyright, trademark and patent infringement, false advertising, defamation, and unfair competition.

 - Southwestern Law School – J.D.